 The Perceptual Style Assessment doesn’t just describe your approach to change — it gives you practical tools to use your strengths effectively.
 With your personalized results, you’ll receive:

-• A 45-page Celebrate You! action guide tailored specifically to the Methods Perceptual Style.
+• A 45-page Celebrate You! tailored specifically to the Methods Perceptual Style.

 • Insights into how to approach change with clarity and structure.